Aashi24/shreyakr-portfolio/Assignment3and4.md

 - **Aesthetics:** The new one is less cluttered and pleasing to look at.
 - **Engaement:** The level of engagement remains the same.

+The main areas I sought to improve were, completeness, Perceptibility and intuitiveness.
 Overall, this is a good attempt at making the chosen visualization more effective.

 # 6 : SUMMARY